 Unlike dentures, the new artificial tooth will appear permanent and blend in nicely with the rest, improving your smile and enhancing your looks.
 Confidence is often restored after dental implants, with the freedom to speak, laugh, and even eat again in front of others.

 When someone is using dentures it is common to experience friction between the dentures and the gums, since dentures are placed directly on the gums.
 This friction results in patches in the mouth, halitosis, and mouth ulcer.
 These complications can be easily avoided by having implants instead.

 Convenience and Comfort

 Many choose dental implants for the sheer convenience of them.
 Since they are directly inserted into the jaw, the jaw-bone tends to grow around it, holding it firmly in place.
 For this reason, the way it fits with existing teeth will be permanent.
 No adhesives are necessary.
 Dental implants also eliminate the embarrassment and inconvenience of removing dentures.

 Due to the way they are made and affixed to the jaw bone, they are durable and with the proper care will last a lifetime.
 Proper care of your implants would consist of the same care you would need for your natural teeth including brushing, flossing, and bi-annual dental cleanings.

-As a pioneer and global technology leader in the growing field of regenerative medicine, curasan specializes primarily on biomimetic bone grafting materials for dental, oral/maxillofacial, orthopedic, and spinal applications.
-We develop and manufacture biomaterials and medical devices in the field of bone and tissue regeneration, wound healing, and osteoarthritis therapy.
+As a pioneer and global technology leader in the growing field of dental biomaterials, curasan specializes primarily on biomimetic bone grafting materials for dental, oral/maxillofacial, orthopedic, and spinal applications.
+We develop and manufacture biomaterials and medical devices in the field of bone and tissue.
 We have a strong reputation on delivering outstanding customer service and providing top quality products around the globe.
 To learn more about our products and how to incorporate them into your business with our easy ordering process, we’d love to chat.